About the trials process

 Check out our regulatory resources for information on current frameworks, to help you identify barriers you may wish to target with a trial.

-See our trials overview page to view a register of proposed and current trials, and to read about how our Project Partners
+See our trials overview page to view a register of proposed and current trials, and to read about how our Project Partners will collaborate to facilitate trial projects.

 The AER and ESC have also undertaken consultation on how to deliver the Energy Innovation Toolkit.
 Read our proposed approach and consultation findings here: